 Given the rising popularity of the internet, where it's now more common to Google a restaurant's name than to look it up in the Yellow pages, it is important that you join a few select social media sites and regularly post information about your restaurant as part of a good advertising strategy.
 Even if you already have a website, social media can help build your online reputation further, bringing in more business.

-What is Social Media?
+What Is Social Media?

-Old media strategies were basically businesses announcing themselves to the public, selling their products and services.
-This was done through traditional print campaigns as well as TV commercials and radio spots.
-Consumers, though swayed, viewed these ploys as an interruption in their daily life.
-New media, that is since the internet came on the scene, is all about a dialogue between consumers, concerning a business, product, or service.
+Past media strategies were basically businesses announcing themselves to the public, selling their products and services through traditional print campaigns, as well as television commercials and radio spots.
+Some consumers, though swayed, viewed those ploys as an interruption in their daily life.
+Current media, that is since the internet came on the scene, is a dialogue between consumers concerning a business, product, or service.
 This style of marketing lends itself perfectly to the restaurant industry, where word-of-mouth advertising often produces better results than a traditional marketing campaign.

-How Can Social Media Help Your Restaurant
+How Social Media Helps Your Restaurant

 How to Get Started With Social Media

 If you are new to social media, you can start with one or two accounts, such as Facebook or Twitter, and decide key times to post your status updates and tweets.
 For example, posting updated information before each lunch and dinner shift lets customers know about specials or other current events.
 Also, posting some good quality photos of your restaurant, staff, menu items, and past events, can enhance your online identity.